Captain Comet: The New 52

-Adam Blake was re-introduced in the 2011 New 52 event during Grant Morrison and Rags Morales revamp of Action Comics.
-In this reality, Adam Blake was "Comet", a hyper-evolved human, who at the time of his birth, a comet passed over his house.
-The comet's radiation caused his body to evolve, and be, as scientist Emery Zackro called it, "born 1000 years ahead of his time".
+Adam Blake is re-introduced in The New 52 continuity reboot during Grant Morrison and Rags Morales' revamp of Action Comics.
+After his abilities manifest, he is shunned by society and adopted by a group of aliens called the "Oort kind".

-Misunderstood, he was shunned by his father and the rest of the town, and roamed rural Kansas for several years, until he was found by a group of aliens called the "Oort kind", who travel the universe looking for beings like Adam to recruit them to serve as warriors.
 Comet returns to Earth to collect Suzie Lane, Lois Lane's niece, who like himself is a Neo-Sapian, which brings him into conflict with Superman, until Suzie uses her powers to drive Comet away.

-When Superman is attacked by the Fifth Dimensional demon Vyndktvx, Comet returns with his fellow Neo-Sapians to assist.
+When the fifth-dimensional demon Vyndktvx attacks Superman, Comet returns with his fellow Neo-Sapians to assist.
 They subdue the Kryptonite Men and rescue Krypto while Comet deals with the Phantom King, before helping to banish Vyndktvx back to the Fifth Dimension.

 Comet then appears in Telos #2 as part of a resistance on Colu.
 Along with Techne (Brainiac's daughter), K'Rot and Stealth, they help Telos and Brainiac take down the ruler of Colu named Computo.